rug-compling/qtleap/moses/README.md

 Problems:

  - Alpino tokenizer changes square brackets into parentheses.
- - Moses can't handle vertical bar, so it it changed into underscore.
+ - Moses can't handle vertical bar, so it is changed into underscore.
  - The detruecaser won't handle Dutch words like `'s middags` and `ijzer` correctly.
  - There are no rules for detokenizing Dutch.
 Using the English rules